Okay.. how much is this going to cost?

 Full Transparency:

-It’s rare to know a realistic budget up front.
-Most people have an idea of what they’d like to spend, but they don’t know if that’s a reasonable budget or not.
-It’s hard to predict a budget without a set of drawings to estimate from.
-Estimating the construction cost is extremely difficult.
-Throughout the course of design, construction budgets can and do change.
-And in a percentage-based fee structure, that means the fees will change over time as the design is refined.
+It’s uncommon to have a realistic budget at the outset.
+While most people have an idea of what they want to spend, they often don't know if it's reasonable.
+Without a set of drawings, predicting a budget is challenging.
+Estimating construction costs is extremely difficult, and throughout the design process, budgets can change.
+In a percentage-based fee structure, this means fees will also change as the design is refined.

 When you have a small project with a small budget or a remodel project, this method may not be the most suitable option.
 Due to economies of scale, there comes a point where the amount of work it takes to design, draw, and manage a project doesn’t correspond to the budget you’re spending.